sir-temi/pykuda/README.md

 ## Contributions & Issues

 -   If you would like to contribute and improve this package or its documentation, please feel free to fork the repository, make changes and open a pull request.
--   If you encounter any issue or bugs, please open an issue.
+-   If you encounter any issues or bugs, please open an issue.

 ## Author